-Krystin Gollihue is a Marion L. Brittain Postdoctoral Fellow at the Georgia Institute of Technology (Georgia Tech).
-They hold a PhD from the Communication, Rhetoric & Digital Media program at NC State University.
-They research feminist approaches to critical making that account for the deeply historical and multimodal ways women rural people have created communities of work, literacy, and resilience through making.
-Their work has been published or is forthcoming in Computers & Composition, Kairos, Enculturation, and others.
+Krystin Gollihue is an Assistant Professor of English at the University of North Alabama.
+She was formerly appointed as a Marion L. Brittain Postdoctoral Teaching Fellow at the Georgia Institute of Technology (Georgia Tech) and holds a PhD from the Communication, Rhetoric & Digital Media program at NC State University.
+She researches the intersections of digital and analog technologies, especially in rural farming communities in the Southeast.
+Her work has been published or is forthcoming in Computers & Composition, Kairos, Enculturation, and others.

-At Georgia Tech, Krystin teaches technical communication courses in partnership with the Center for Serve-Learn-Sustain, an initiative developed from Tech’s Quality Enhancement Plan to help students engage with the topic of “sustainable communities.”
-Krystin’s Spring 2020 classes will use community development principles to partner with The Ray Foundation and student groups on campus.
-Krystin also chairs the Technical Communication Committee, which addresses the programmatic and assessment concerns of Georgia Tech’s technical communication courses, and is a member of the DevLab committee, where they are spearheading a fiber media working group series.
+At UNA, Krystin teaches first-writing and composition theory, along with courses in multimodality, technical writing, and cultural rhetorics.
+At Georgia Tech, she taught technical communication courses in partnership with the Center for Serve-Learn-Sustain, an initiative developed from Tech’s Quality Enhancement Plan to help students engage with the topic of “sustainable communities.”
+Krystin also chaired the Technical Communication Committee in the Writing and Communication Program, which addressed the programmatic and assessment concerns of Georgia Tech’s technical communication courses.

-Krystin served for 4 years as Editor for the Philanthropy Journal, a program of the Institute for Nonprofits at NC State, where they helped launch The Nonprofit Experience, a storytelling podcast about the ways all of us are wrapped up in the work of the nonprofit sector.
-There, they developed content, communication, and financial strategies to propel the journal into being a nationally recognized publication.
+Krystin served for 4 years as Editor for the Philanthropy Journal, a program of the Institute for Nonprofits at NC State, where she helped launch The Nonprofit Experience, a storytelling podcast about nonprofit work and impact in North Carolina.
+She developed digital content, communication streams, and financial strategies to guide the journal towards becoming a nationally recognized publication.

-In addition, Krystin served as the Graduate Extension Assistant for the DH Hill Library Makerspace, where they developed programming and curriculum around critical making, specifically textiles and wearables.
-They developed the NCSU Repair Cafe, an event series where campus community members can learn how to fix broken items, and served on the Making Space Working Group, dedicated to bringing diverse perpsectives in STEM to campus for speaking and workshop engagements.
+In addition, Krystin served as the Graduate Extension Assistant for the DH Hill Library Makerspace, where she developed programming and curriculum around critical making, specifically textiles and wearables.
+She developed the NCSU Repair Cafe, an event series where campus community members learned how to fix broken items, and she served on the Making Space Working Group, dedicated to bringing diverse perpsectives in STEM to campus for speaking and workshop engagements.
 Krystin’s crowning achievement in the Makerspace was to name one of the Lulzbot 3D printers after Euphonia, the first automaton.

-Ask them a question or talk about crafts:
+Ask her a question or talk about crafts: